Time management strategies

 Prioritization and Time Management Strategies: How to Decide What Truly Matters

 Ever finished a busy workday and realized you didn’t accomplish anything important?
-That’s what happens when you work on tasks that feel urgent, but aren’t actually important.
+That’s what happens when you work on tasks that feel urgent but aren’t actually important.

 Time management strategies work best when you prioritize with intention.
 Here are the best techniques for making high-impact decisions about how you spend your time.